There isn’t much certainty around how to price your art, but two things are clear when it comes to pricing.

 4. You can't keep up with the demand for your art.

-This sounds like a good problem to have, but it’s still a problem.
-You are justified raising your prices at this point.
+Being in high demand sounds like a good problem to have, but it’s still a problem—especially when your prices are too low.
+You are justified in raising your prices when there is more work than you can handle.

 5. You start selling through galleries or another new market.